Receiving the Key of Knowledge

 Literalism Is The Problem

 A great number of bible scholars and teachers tell us that the proper way to understand the Bible is through consistent literal interpretation.
 This is expressed as The Law of Literal Interpretation.
-This law says:
+This law would have us always interpret scripture literally wherever possible.
+It tells us that if the literal sense makes the most sense then seek no other sense.

-What is most unusual about this is that there is never any scriptural justification offered for adopting this principle.
+It is most unusual that there is never any scriptural justification offered for adopting this principle.
 You will find many reasons offered, and all of them sound logical, but no supporting verses are given.
-It’s not about what they are telling us to do, but what this law is telling us not to do!
+It’s not about what they are telling us to do, but about what this law is telling us not to do!
 It's telling us not to seek; to seek no other sense and not to seek anything further than the literal meaning of scripture.
 But is that what God tells us in his Word?
 It says just the opposite, instructing us to seek long, hard and diligently for the truth.
 We must seek after wisdom with a passion.

 Scriptures on Seeking